 People with a learning disability can be lesbian, gay, bisexual and transgender (LGBT), just like anyone else

-As such, sex education resources and campaigns for people with a learning disability should be designed with the specific needs of lesbian, gay or bisexual people in mind, rather than assuming that all people with a learning disability are straight (heterosexual) (Abbott and Howarth, 2007).
+As such, sex education resources and campaigns for people with a learning disability should be designed with the specific needs of lesbian, gay or bisexual people in mind, rather than assuming that all people with a learning disability are straight (heterosexual) (Wilson et al., 2016; Stoffelen et al., 2018).

 For example, some LGBTQ people with a learning disability are bullied or harassed.
-In addition, their family members or service staff might not acknowledge their identities or relationships (LGBTQ HIP and Lewis 2015; Abbott et al. 2005; Harflett & Turner, 2016).
+In addition, their family members or service staff might not acknowledge their identities or relationships (Dinwoodie et al., 2016; Toft et al., 2019).

-Evidence suggests some LGBTQ people with a learning disability have concealed their sexuality to avoid expected negativity (Rushbrooke et al. 2014).
+Evidence suggests some LGBTQ people with a learning disability have concealed their sexuality to avoid expected negativity (Miller et al., 2019; Bates 2020).

 Relationships and Sex Education (RSE)

-Information and support to help people with a learning disability to understand their sexuality and have relationships is lacking within many learning disability services.
+Information and support to help people with a learning disability to understand their sexuality and have relationships is lacking within many learning disabilities services.

-If information and support is given, it may be provided in an unplanned way, be insufficient or inappropriate for people with a learning disability (Lafferty et al. 2012; Noonan and Gomez 2011; Schaafsma et al., 2017).
+If information and support is given, it may be provided in an unplanned way, be insufficient or inappropriate for people with a learning disability (Reynolds, 2019; Sala et al., 2019).

-As a result, people with a learning disability often hold incomplete or inaccurate knowledge of relationships (including LGBTQ relationships), sexual health and the legal and emotional aspects of sex (Jahoda & Pownall, 2014; Sinclair et al, 2015; Whittle & Butler, 2018).
+As a result, people with a learning disability often hold incomplete or inaccurate knowledge of relationships (including LGBTQ relationships), sexual health and the legal and emotional aspects of sex (Whittle & Butler, 2018; Ferrante & Oak; 2020; Spyropoulou, 2020).

 Consequently, they are at higher risk of negative sexual experiences, contracting sexually transmitted infections or unwanted pregnancies (Baines et al., 2018).